MelanyCristy/GameJam-IEC-23-/README.md

 # GameJam-IEC-23-
-GameJam is a project for FutureGames
+GameJam is a project for FutureGames made by Immersive Experience Creator students;